HomeArticlesComparisonNPS vs EPF

 NPS is administered by the Pension Fund Regulatory and Development Authority (PFRDA).
 Your contributions go into a Tier 1 account (pension account with tax benefits and withdrawal restrictions) or a Tier 2 account (flexible savings, no tax benefit, withdraw anytime).

-Returns potential: The NPS equity fund (asset class E) has delivered annualised returns of 11–14% over 10-year periods across most pension fund managers.
-At 75% equity allocation, a subscriber contributing Rs 5,000/month for 25 years at an assumed 9% return accumulates approximately Rs 49 lakh — use the NPS Calculator to model your own numbers across different return assumptions.
+Returns potential: The NPS equity fund (asset class E) has delivered annualised returns of 11-14% over 10-year periods across most pension fund managers.
+At 75% equity allocation, a subscriber contributing Rs 5,000/month for 25 years at an assumed 9% return accumulates roughly Rs 49 lakh.
+Use the NPS Calculator to model your own numbers across different return assumptions.

 The exclusive tax advantage: Section 80CCD(1B) allows a deduction of Rs 50,000 per year for NPS contributions, over and above the Rs 1.5 lakh ceiling under Section 80C.
-At the 30% tax slab, this saves an additional Rs 15,600 annually — Rs 3.9 lakh over 25 years.
-No other instrument — not PPF, not ELSS, not life insurance — offers this window.
+At the 30% tax slab, that saves an additional Rs 15,600 annually, or Rs 3.9 lakh over 25 years.
+PPF, ELSS, and life insurance don't offer this window at all.

 Employer NPS under 80CCD(2): If your employer contributes to your NPS (up to 10% of basic + DA for private sector, 14% for central government), that amount is deductible under Section 80CCD(2) with no ceiling.
-This does not touch the 80C or 80CCD(1B) limits, making employer NPS contribution an extremely efficient salary structuring tool.
+It doesn't touch the 80C or 80CCD(1B) limits, which makes employer NPS contribution an unusually efficient tool for structuring salary.

 The annuity obligation: At retirement (age 60), you must use at least 40% of your corpus to buy an annuity from a life insurer.
-This annuity income is taxable at your slab rate.
-If you are in the 30% bracket even after retirement, the effective tax drag on 40% of your NPS corpus is significant.
-The 60% lump sum is entirely tax-free.
+That annuity income is taxable at your slab rate.
+If you're still in the 30% bracket after retirement, the tax drag on 40% of your NPS corpus adds up.
+The 60% lump sum, on the other hand, is entirely tax-free.

-Best suited for: Employees with 20+ years to retirement who want market-linked returns, and specifically those in the 20–30% tax bracket who can fully utilise the additional Rs 50,000 deduction under Section 80CCD(1B).
+Best suited for: Employees with 20+ years to retirement who want market-linked returns, particularly those in the 20-30% tax bracket who can fully use the additional Rs 50,000 deduction under Section 80CCD(1B).

 EPF is managed by the Employees' Provident Fund Organisation (EPFO).
-Both you and your employer contribute 12% of basic salary + DA each month.
-Of your employer's 12%, only 3.67% goes into your EPF account — the remaining 8.33% goes into the EPS (Employee Pension Scheme), which funds a monthly pension rather than building your lump sum corpus.
+You and your employer each contribute 12% of basic salary plus DA every month.
+Of your employer's 12%, only 3.67% goes into your EPF account; the remaining 8.33% goes into the EPS (Employee Pension Scheme), which funds a monthly pension rather than building your lump sum corpus.

 Guaranteed, compounding returns: EPF credited 8.25% for FY 2024-25.
-On a Rs 5,000/month contribution for 25 years at 8.25%, the corpus is approximately Rs 47 lakh.
-This is guaranteed, requires no investment decision, and grows entirely tax-free.
-There is no market risk.
+On a Rs 5,000/month contribution for 25 years at 8.25%, the corpus works out to roughly Rs 47 lakh.
+This is guaranteed, requires no investment decision from you, and grows entirely tax-free with no market risk attached.

-EPS subtlety: Because 8.33% of your employer's contribution goes to EPS rather than EPF, the effective EPF corpus growth is lower than 24% of salary might suggest.
-EPS pays a monthly pension in retirement (maximum Rs 7,500/month under current rules), but this is widely considered inadequate as a retirement income.
+EPS subtlety: Because 8.33% of your employer's contribution goes to EPS rather than EPF, effective EPF corpus growth ends up lower than 24% of salary might suggest.
+EPS pays a monthly pension in retirement, capped at Rs 7,500/month under current rules, which most employees find inadequate as a retirement income.

 Portability via UAN: Your UAN (Universal Account Number) stays the same across employers.
-EPF transfer from one employer to another is done online via the EPFO portal.
-Withdrawing EPF before five continuous years of service makes the amount fully taxable.
+EPF transfer from one employer to another happens online via the EPFO portal.
+Withdraw EPF before five continuous years of service and the amount becomes fully taxable.

-VPF — the EPF extension: If you want to save more at the EPF interest rate without market risk, you can contribute beyond the mandatory 12% via VPF (Voluntary Provident Fund).
-VPF earns the same 8.25%, qualifies for 80C deduction, and is tax-free at maturity — making it more attractive than PPF (7.1%) for salaried employees who can use the payroll route.
+VPF, the EPF extension: Want to save more at the EPF interest rate without market risk?
+You can contribute beyond the mandatory 12% via VPF (Voluntary Provident Fund).
+VPF earns the same 8.25%, qualifies for 80C deduction, and stays tax-free at maturity, making it more attractive than PPF (7.1%) for salaried employees who can use the payroll route.

-Best suited for: Employees who prioritise capital safety, tax-free maturity, and simplicity — or those who are within 10 years of retirement where equity market timing risk is high.
+Best suited for: Employees who prioritise capital safety, tax-free maturity, and simplicity, or anyone within 10 years of retirement where equity market timing risk runs high.

 Combined Strategy: Rs 15 Lakh Salary Example